Energy Efficiency Maximization for Discrete Activation based NOMA-assisted Pinching-Antenna Systems: Introduction

 \section{Introduction}

-Pinching-antenna systems (PASS) are an emerging flexible-antenna paradigm where pinching antennas (PAs) are positioned along dielectric waveguides to form reconfigurable radiating points \cite{DOCOMO}.
-PASS is a promising new technology for future 6G “last-meter” connectivity.
-By mechanically controlling PA locations and activations, PASS can create strong and controllable line-of-sight-like links, reshape near-field propagation, and enable scalable array reconfiguration with low hardware complexity\cite{Tutorial,PAP}.

-The reconfigurability of PASS opens up new opportunities for system-level optimization compared with conventional antennas systems.
-Most existing optimization frameworks idealize PA placement or continuously adjustable along the waveguide.
-However, in practical implementations, PAs are typically realized and installed at a finite set of preconfigured candidate points due to mechanical mounting complexity, calibration, and deployment constraints.
-This motivates a discrete placement model, which is more amenable to implementation and thus underpins the system design in this paper.

-A considerable amount of prior work has centered on spectral efficiency (SE) maximization, leading to extensive and well-established advances \cite{Sumrate1, Matching, RSMA}.
-However, while energy efficiency (EE) resource allocation is pivotal for sustainability, existing studies on EE optimization for PASS are insufficient.
-Initial efforts have addressed EE optimization in the downlink time-division multiple access \cite{EEmax0} and uplink transmission scenarios \cite{EEuplink}.
-Moreover, the EE-oriented optimization is frequently simplified to a transmit power minimization problem.
-For instance, a recursive closed-form solution is derived by minimizing transmit power and guaranteed quality-of-service (QoS) in \cite{EEminimization0}.
-This kind of energy efficient optimization scheme has been extended to multiple waveguides scenarios \cite{EEminBF0,EEminBF1,JRBOM,Fu_GLOBECOM}.
-Additionally, since SE and EE objectives are not always aligned, particularly in the moderate-to-high SNR regime, the SE–EE trade-off has been systematically investigated in \cite{SEEE-tradeoff0,SEEE-tradeoff1}.
-Notably, while limited recent works have also included the fixed circuit term \cite{EEmax0,EEuplink} in the power consumption model, the model remains incomplete since it either neglects the additional power consumed by PA activation, such as the pinching action, or simply treats this term as a predetermined constant \cite{SEEE-tradeoff0, IncludePact} rather than evaluating its impact.
+Pinching-antenna systems (PASS) is a promising new technology for future 6G “last-meter” connectivity by mechanically controlling pinching antenna (PA) locations and activations, to create strong and controllable line-of-sight-like links, reshape near-field propagation, and enable scalable array reconfiguration with low hardware complexity\cite{DOCOMO,Tutorial,PAP}.
+This new flexible antenna paradigm has attracted a considerable amount of work mostly centered on spectral efficiency (SE) maximization \cite{Sumrate1, Matching, RSMA}, while studies on energy efficiency (EE) optimization remain limited.
+Existing EE-oriented optimization is frequently simplified to a transmit power minimization problem for single \cite{EEminimization0} and multiple waveguides scenarios \cite{EEminBF0,EEminBF1,JRBOM,Fu_GLOBECOM}.
+Additionally, the SE–EE trade-off has been systematically investigated in \cite{SEEE-tradeoff0,SEEE-tradeoff1}.
+Notably, while limited recent works have included the fixed circuit term \cite{EEmax0,EEuplink} in the EE formulation, the power consumption model remains incomplete since it either neglects the additional power consumed by PA activation, such as the pinching action, or simply treats this term as a predetermined constant \cite{SEEE-tradeoff0, IncludePact} rather than evaluating its impact.

+In addition, if PAs can be activated at any location along the waveguide as in most existing work, the moving power consumption should also be included.
+To avoid this potentially substantial power consumption and to simplify deployment complexity, we consider the discrete PA approach where PAs are activated at pre-installed finite locations.
+Moreover, since multiple PAs activated on the same waveguide must be fed with the same signal, non-orthogonal multiple access (NOMA) provides a natural means of serving multiple users over the shared waveform and has demonstrated superior performance in PASS~\cite{Tutorial,PAP}.